Restaurant Brands' earnings top estimates as sales rise at Burger King, Tim Hortons

+- Burger King reported same-store sales growth of 10.3%, driven by strong international growth.
+U.S. same-store sales rose 4%.

+- On Wednesday, Yum Brands reported stronger same-store sales at its Taco Bell and KFC chains

-Restaurant Brands International on Thursday reported quarterly earnings and revenue that beat analysts' expectations, fueled by sales growth at Burger King and Tim Hortons.
+Restaurant Brands International on Thursday reported stronger sales at Burger King and Tim Hortons, joining the fast-food companies seeing a bump in sales as consumers look for more affordable options.

+The results come after rival Yum Brands on Wednesday also reported stronger same-store sales at its Taco Bell and KFC chains.
+The company said it generally isn't seeing a change in consumer behavior and that more premium menu items in the U.S. are proving popular.

+And last week, McDonald's said its U.S. same-store sales were fueled by stronger traffic and price hikes.
+The burger giant said it is drawing more customers who are opting for fast-food instead of dining out at pricier places.

 Here's what the company reported compared with what Wall Street was expecting, based on a survey of analysts by Refinitiv: